rahilkidwai/icd-code-prediction/README.md

 - F-score (macro / weighted)
 And looked at average fit time to compare performance.

-Here are the ranges of values:
+Here are the ranges of values for all parameters based on our evaluation:
 | Parameter | Range |
 | --------- | ----- |
 | Accuracy | 0.1975 - 0.8519 |